Artoria/RGSS3-EventMetaCode/README.md

     "color" "tone" "string" "number" "graphics/?" "audio/?"  (? means a folder name) which means an entity to get, set, display etc.

+ - data(): which means this piece of code is totally a string data (like message contents or comment contents)